Broome’s Native Wildlife – Kangaroos, Wallabies and More

 Broome offers an unspoiled coastline bounded by the clear aquamarine waters of the Indian Ocean and Roebuck Bay’s creeks and mangroves that provides sanctuary to an impressive diversity of wildlife, from kangaroos and snub fin dolphins, salt water crocodiles, salt-water crocodiles, unique reptiles and amphibians and much more – truly unmissable on any visit in Australia!

-See also How Long it Takes to Drive From Broome Western Australia to Darwin Northern Territory?
+See also How Long It Takes To Drive From Broome Western Australia To Darwin Northern Territory?

 Broome’s most notable native animals include whales and dolphins that frequent its beaches and oceans.
 The Kimberley is home to the world’s largest humpback whale nursery, where thousands of these gigantic creatures come each year to breed, build up their blubber, and return southwards before leaving again in search of Antarctica.
 You might also spot bottlenose dolphins, pygmy killer whales pilot whales or even snub fin dolphins while exploring Broome.